nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-09-wonderland.md

 However, it doesn't use the **absolute path** of the `date` binary!
 This is great for us as this means we can do some path manipulation to spawn a shell.

 To do so, we first create a new binary called **date** in a directory of our choice.
-Remember to make it executable by anyone.
+Remember to make it executable by anyone:

 ```
 echo '/bin/bash' > /tmp/date